 Bethel School District is fortunate to be supported by an EWEB School District Education Grant.
-This is the thirteenth year that EWEB has supplied funds that support teaching and learning in the areas of energy and water.
+This is the sixteenth year that EWEB has supplied funds that support teaching and learning in the areas of energy and water.
 This includes the development of educational resources, the delivery of instruction and the involvement of students in real world energy issues and activities.

 There are twelve program areas covered in the grant.
 The connecting pages will expand upon each of these areas and allow staff to request funding, information, or other support.
 Each school has an EWEB resource person listed below that may be contacted to provide further information.

 Sixth grade students from Shasta, Cascade, Prairie Mountain and Meadowview Schools were all able to take field trips to Whitaker Creek to see salmon spawning.
 Professionals in the field were available to teach them about the salmon life cycle, the importance of macro-invertebrates, the riparian zone and water quality.
 The annual salmon watch trip is a highlight for many students after studying about and raising salmon eggs in their class.
 They are able to put into practice what they have learned indoors, out in the field, making for a fun-filled, highly educational day.

 Fifteen lucky classrooms received 100 Chinook salmon eggs on October 26th from the Leaburg Fish Hatchery.
 These science students will learn how to care for the fish, keep the tank at the appropriate temperature, ammonia and pH level so that they can learn about the salmon life cycle.
 They will log temperature units daily so that they can predict a hatching date.
 Once hatched, the salmon will be set free in the Willamette River.
 This experience helps prepare 6th graders for their eventual Salmon Watch trip that happens each November.

 Drop into a 6th grade science class and check out the egg development!